Check your Google index status

 You can perform the search on a whole domain or limit it to a certain subdomain or subdirectory—for example, site:google.com/webmasters.

 To exclude pages from your search, use a minus sign before the operator.
-For example, the search site:google.com -site:adwords.google.com gives you all the indexed pages on the google.com domain without the pages from adwords.google.com.
+For example, the search site:example.com -site:subdomain.example.com gives you all the indexed pages on the google.com domain without the pages from adwords.google.com.

 See pages that link to your site's home page